-Student who complete the Minor in Gender and Sexuality Studies will be well prepared to interact with others in a diverse world and will find their knowledge and skills valuable to a wide range of employers and work situations.
-Particularly in fields such as health sciences, social services, as well as in many retail and customer settings, employers are very much looking to find workers who have understanding into how gender and sexuality affect and interact their businesses and the services they provide.
+Students who complete the Minor in Gender and Sexuality Studies will be well prepared to interact with others in a diverse world and will find their knowledge and skills valuable to a wide range of employers and work situations.
+Particularly in fields such as health sciences, social services, as well as in many retail and customer settings, employers are very much looking to find workers who have an understanding of how gender and sexuality affect and interact with their businesses and the services they provide.

 Minor in Gender and Sexuality Studies

 - SOC 2201 – Introduction to Gender and Sexuality Studies – 3 credits – offered online fall/spring/summer

 - SOC 3321 – Sociology of the Family – 3 credits – offered online fall/occasionally in the summer

 - SOC 4412 – Sexuality and the Body – 3 credits – offered online spring

 - SOC/SOWK 4438 – Sexual Crimes – 3 credits – offered online spring

 - SOC 4462 – Power Class and Prestige – 3 credits

 - PSYC 2205 – Human Sexuality – 3 credit

 - HIST 2201 – Women in U.S. History – 3 credits